The simplest form of animation is automatic fades between media.

 To create some animation, click the

-To visualize how the animation will flow, click the
+To preview how the animation will flow, click the

 curves button, select a keyframe and change its